Douglas Ward (54 years in the cruise industry) comments on cruising, the ships, and the cruise experience.

 CRUISE UPDATE (10 October 2020)

-The ocean-going members of CLIA (Cruise Lines International Association) have announced global protocols for all cruise ships carrying ore than 250 passengers.
-All passengers must have a COVID-19 test prior to embarking on their cruise ship.
-This is at least a good start for the re-introduction of cruising, when permitted by the various government regulations.
+The ocean-going members of CLIA (Cruise Lines International Association) have announced global protocols for cruise ships carrying over 250 passengers.
+All passengers will need a valid COVID-19 test prior to embarking on their cruise ship.
+This is at least a good start for the re-introduction of cruising, when permitted by the various government and public health regulatory bodies.

 Meanwhile, another cruise line has declared insolvency.
 Jalesh Cruises (1 ship) operated in the Indian market.
-Other cruise lines that have declared insolvency include Blount Small Ship Adventures (2 ships), Cruise & Maritime Voyages (CMV – 5 ships), FTI Cruises (1 ship), Pullmantur Cruises (5 ships).
+Other cruise lines declared insolvent include Blount Small Ship Adventures (2 ships), Cruise & Maritime Voyages (CMV – 5 ships), FTI Cruises (1 ship), Pullmantur Cruises (5 ships).
 What a shame – and sad for all the management, office staff, and crew that worked for these companies.

 CRUISE UPDATE (20-27 September 2020)